microsoft/Azure_Kinect_ROS_Driver/docs/usage.md

 - `body_tracking_smoothing_factor` (float) : Defaults to `0.0`.
 Controls the temporal smoothing across frames.
 Set between `0` for no smoothing and `1` for full smoothing.
 Less smoothing will increase the responsiveness of the detected skeletons but will cause more positional and oriantational jitters.
 - `rescale_ir_to_mono8` (bool) : Defaults to `false`.
 Whether to rescale the IR image to an 8-bit monochrome image for visualization and further processing.
 A scaling factor (`ir_mono8_scaling_factor`) is applied.
 - `ir_mono8_scaling_factor` (float) : Defaults to `1.0`.
 Scaling factor to apply when converting IR to mono8 (see rescale_ir_to_mono8).
 If using illumination, use the value 0.5-1.
 If using passive IR, use 10.
 - `imu_rate_target` (int) : Defaults to `0`.
 Controls the desired IMU message rate, which is rounded to the closest allowable value.
 IMU samples from the device are integrated and a mean sample is published at this rate.
 A value of `0` is interpreted to mean a request for the maximum rate from the sensor (approx. 1.6 kHz).
 - `wired_sync_mode` (int) : Defaults to `0`.
 Sets the external wired synchronization mode.
 The modes are: `0: OFF (STANDALONE)`, `1: MASTER`, `2: SUBORDINATE`.
 - `subordinate_delay_off_master_usec` (int) : Defaults to `0`.
 Delay subordinate camera off master camera by specified amount in usec.
 Recommended minimum value is 160.
-- `usb_tramission_delay_sec` (float) : Defaults to `0.0f`.
-Estimated USB transmission delay (i.e., between exposure and arrival at the USB bus) in seconds.
-Applied to image and IMU timestamps.

 #### Parameter Restrictions

 Some parameters are incompatible with each other.
 The ROS node attempts to detect incompatible parameters and provide a runtime error to roserr: however, not all potential incompatibilities have been accounted for.
 In these instances, the Azure Kinect Sensor SDK may throw an exception.